Mango-Wang2024/Game-BCI/README.md

 ------------------------------------------------------------------------

-# Step 6.
+# (Optional) Step 6.
 Start Recording

+> **Important:** This step is only needed if you want to save an XDF file for later EEG signal analysis.

 Go back to **Lab Recorder**.